Aweptimum/Strike/README.md

 ```lua
 concave = S.trikers.Concave(x,y, ...)
 ```
-Takes a vardiadic list of `x,y` pairs that describe a convex polygon.
+Takes a vardiadic list of `x,y` pairs that describe a concave polygon.
 Should be in pseudo-counter-clockwise winding order.

 ### Transforming Colliders